 Yes, it is.
 That said, my Ridley Sablo XC race bike is 10.4kg and it's dual suspension, so getting a hardtail under 12 shouldn't be a massive challenge.

-Remember, you’re not making an enduro bike.
-You don’t need big Fox 40 suspension on the front.
+Remember, you're not building an enduro bike.
+You don't need big Fox 40 suspension on the front.
 A 32 with 80-100 mm travel is heaps.
-The Fox 32 step-cast forks are very light – I run them on the Ridley and my Giant monster droppie.
+The Fox 32 step-cast forks are very light - I run them on the Ridley and my Giant monster droppie.

 Second, get your tyres under 700 grams each.
 Most brands list the weight of their tyres both on their websites and the tyre packaging so you can see the weight before you buy.
 Also remember, you don't need to run the heaviest case either.

 Third, compare the weight of your pedals.
 I run clipless Shimano SPDs on all my XC bikes and they're often half the weight of full platform pedals.

 There are lots of weight savings to be had, and at the end of the day, if your bike is a kilogram or two beefier than you would like, it won't be the end of the world.
 Perhaps just as important is rider weight.
 Often the easiest way to drop bike weight for a race is to focus on your diet and training leading up to an event.

 So that's your introduction to monster gravel bikes or monster droppies - that term is really starting to grow on me.
 I must be becoming one of the cool kids 😛